ybbbby/ADV-SE-Collaboration/frontend/README.md

 - All test files should name with the pattern xx.spec.js
 - Run `yarn test` to run all the tests
-- The coverage would be displayed
+- Run `yarn test --covergae` to see the coverage
 - Jest settings are in jest.config.json

 ## Auto bug finder